chandansmartone/P-cube-Industry/README.md

-# Getting Started with Product Display React App
+# Getting Started with Product Display React Application

 This project was an assestment for building a react application which display products (minimum styling with react material ui).